Lookyloo/lookyloo/README.md

 sudo systemctl enable lookyloo sudo nginx -t
 # If it is cool:
-sudo service restart nginx
+sudo service nginx restart
 ```

 And you can open http://<IP-or-domain>/

-Now, you should configure TLS (let's encrypt and so on) -> https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04
+Now, you should configure [TLS (let's encrypt and so on)](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)